pulibrary/princeton_ansible/roles/pulibrary.pgbouncer/README.md

 find any variables in `defaults/main.yml`, `vars/main.yml` pay special attention to `pgbouncer_auth_users`

 ### pgbouncer_auth_users

-This is a list of dict objects which each have a **name** and a *pass* property.
+This is a list of dict objects which each have a **name** and a *password* property.
 You may use a plaintext or encrypted password.
 ```yml
 pgbouncer_auth_users:
   - name: postgres